 In the state of Texas, for personal injury lawsuits there is a two-year statute of limitations.
 This means that you have two years from the day of the accident to file your suit.
 This may feel like a long time, but when you are dealing with the aftermath of a car accident, time flies by quicker than you may think.
 It also takes quite some time to prepare for filing a lawsuit.

-Thus, even though you have two years when you have been injured in El Paso, it is important that you contact a commercial vehicle wreck attorney in El Paso as soon as you can.
+Thus, even though you have two years when you have been injured in El Paso, it is important that you contact an attorney in El Paso as soon as you can.
 Doing so will allow your lawyer to get the case filing and investigation process going.